-The Coronation Double Century is no Saturday morning coffee ride.
+The Double Century is no Saturday morning coffee ride.
 You have to be fit and you have to be prepared.
-We speak to Johann le Roux, the only CDC participant to have completed all the events, about what it takes to get his team over the finish line.
+We speak to Johann le Roux, the only DC participant to have completed all the events, about what it takes to get his team over the finish line.

 These two critical sessions involve hill climb and lactic threshold intervals.
 He tries to fit in a longer “almost tempo” outing on Fridays and then on Saturdays a longer ride between three and six hours.
 For the first month his weekend rides would be shorter “but at a slightly higher intensity”, but after that he pushes the duration up to five to six hours with climbs thrown in to the mix.

-“The long rides are very important as they build endurance and the 1-tonner is an excellent pre-CDC training ride to do with the team, as a test run for the race.”
+“The long rides are very important as they build endurance and the 1-tonner is an excellent pre-DC training ride to do with the team, as a test run for the race.”